ARM-software/arm-trusted-firmware/docs/about/lts.rst

 companies want to minimize the churn when deploying fixes during incident response, e.g. due to critical security bugs.

+Also, the European Cyber Resilience Act (CRA) is a new EU legislation that mandates cybersecurity standards for products containing digital elements, aiming to protect consumers and businesses by ensuring manufacturers build security into their hardware and software throughout their lifecycle, including automatic updates and incident reporting; essentially requiring all digital products sold in the EU to meet specific cybersecurity requirements.

-This means that those companies have to maintain and backport critical updates to old branches internally.
+This means that companies have to maintain and backport critical updates to old branches internally.
 As this effort is duplicated across different companies using TF-A, it makes sense to factor out this effort into a community-wide LTS.